Science

 Pupils should be taught to:

-- identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers.
+- Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers.

-- explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
+- Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.

-- investigate the way in which water is transported within plants.
+- Investigate the way in which water is transported within plants.

-- explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+- Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.

 Animals, including humans